Community Links

 Biggest Challenge

-Community Links will continue to develop and grow, creating space at various levels to consider developmental needs, to ensure the sustainability of the organisation mainly through self-generated income by offering external organisations consultancy and IT services, whilst seeking new funding opportunities to develop meaningful localised projects with the communities we work with.
+Community Links will continue to ensure sustainability of the organisation mainly through self-generated income whilst seeking new funding opportunities to develop meaningful localised projects with the communities we work with.

 Lesson Learned